mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ![Create](/Phase_4_Ideate_Screenshots/03_Create_mural_2.PNG)

-* Before you start to work and fill the created Mural/Template, here are some hints you can use.
+* **Before you start to work and fill the created mural template, here are some hints you can use.**

 1. Name your template
 ![Name](/Phase_4_Ideate_Screenshots/06_Name_your_template.PNG)